-10.1.7 Pseudo Code Example
+10.1.6 Pseudo Code Example

-The following list shows a pseudo code sequence with the required steps to set up the device and the microcontroller that interfaces to the ADC in order to take subsequent readings from the ADS122C04 in continuous conversion mode.
-The DRDY pin is used to indicate availability of new conversion data.
+The following list shows a pseudo code sequence with the required steps to set up the device and the microcontroller that interfaces to the ADC in order to take subsequent readings from the ADS122U04 in continuous conversion mode.
+The dedicated GPIO2/DRDY pin is used to indicate availability of new conversion data.
 The default configuration register settings are changed to gain = 16, continuous conversion mode.
+This example shows data collection using manual data read mode.